Turkish intervention in Libya (2020–present): Involvement of SADAT and Turkey's backed foreign mercenaries

-On 12 April 2020, the LNA claimed to have captured a Turkish-hired mercenary affiliated with the Rojava Peshmerga but the Kurdistan Democratic Party denied the fighter was affiliated with the group.
+On 12 April 2020, the LNA claimed to have captured a Turkish-hired mercenary affiliated with the Peshmerga Roj but the Kurdistan Democratic Party denied the fighter was affiliated with the group.

 In July 2020, Al Arabiyah reported that Turkey sent Syrian, Tunisian, Egyptian, and Sudanese mercenaries into Libya with planes.

 In 2020, Turkey suspended its support to the Syrian militant group Al-Rahman Legion, because the group refused to obey Turkey's order to send fighters into Libya.
 Few militants of the group went to fight in Libya, despite the rejection of their commanders.

 In 2020, the United States Department of Defense accused SADAT (a private Turkish security contractor company with close relationship with the Turkish state) of training Syrians who were sent to support pro-Turkish forces in Libya.
 In addition, a US Defense Department report claimed that aside from Turkish troops, Turkey also sent thousands of Syrian mercenaries who were previously used by Turkey in the Syrian civil war.

 In March 2021, the UN released a report which proved the use of Syrian mercenaries and multiple violations from Turkey.
 It also mention that SADAT, violated the UN resolution in Libya.

 In May 2021, the Libyan Foreign Minister Najla Mangoush in a press conference alongside the Turkish Foreign Minister, Mevlut Cavusoglu, called Turkey to comply with the UN resolutions and withdraw the Turkish troops and mercenaries.
 The Turkish Foreign Minister responded that the military forces were present under a training agreement reached with the previous government.

 In July 2021, the United States added Turkey to the list of countries that are implicated in the use of child soldiers, because it used them in Syria and Libya.

+The 2023 Trafficking in Persons Report mentioned that factions of the Turkish backed Syrian National Army recruited and used Syrian children as child soldiers in Libya.